Jormii/PSPRasterEngine/README.md

 ![Program sample](https://i.imgur.com/AyTd9Y6.png)

 ## Problems found
-- PSP's display and draw buffer's memory addressed aren't uncached.
+- PSP's display and draw buffer's memory addresses lie in non-cachable space.
 Writing to them was extremely slow.
 - Rasterization is a huge bottleneck even though the process uses the VFPU almost entirely.
 The reason for the bottleneck must be another like cache misses.
 - All in all, the program struggles to reach 20 fps rendering only a cube and a plane.